-On May 1, 2000 we completed our purchase of ASI's three remaining packaging and test factories, known as K1, K2 and K3 for a purchase price of \$950.0 million and made an additional equity investment in ASI of \$309.0 million of the total \$459.0 million we committed to invest at that time.
-We made our second installment of our committed investment on June 30, 2000 in the amount of \$30.0 million.
-We expect to fulfill the remaining equity investment commitment of \$120.0 million in two equal installments by August 31, 2000 and October 31, 2000.
-Included in our June 30, 2000 consolidated balance sheet within noncurrent other assets is a restricted escrow account balance of \$120.0 million to fund the remaining two installments of our equity investment commitment.
+On May 1, 2000 we completed our purchase of ASI's three remaining packaging and test factories, known as K1, K2 and K3, for a purchase price of \$950.0 million and made an additional equity investment in ASI of \$309.0 million of the total \$459.0 million we committed to invest at that time.
+We fulfilled the remaining equity investment commitment of \$150.0 million in three installments of which \$30.0 million was invested on June 30, 2000, \$60.0 million was invested on August 30, 2000 and \$60.0 million was invested on October 27, 2000.
+Included in our September 30, 2000 consolidated balance sheet within noncurrent other assets is a restricted escrow account balance of \$60.0 million that was used to fund in October 2000 the final installment of our equity investment commitment.
 We financed the acquisition and investment with the proceeds of a \$258.8 million convertible subordinated notes offering, a \$410.0 million private equity financing, \$750.0 million of new secured bank debt and approximately \$103 million from cash on hand.

-As of June 30, 2000, we have invested a total of \$380.6 million in ASI.
+As of September 30, 2000, we have invested a total of \$440.6 million in ASI.
 The amount by which the cost of our investment exceeds our share of the underlying assets of ASI as of the date of our investment is being amortized on a straight-line basis over a five-year period.
 The amortization is included in our consolidated statement of income within equity in income of investees.
-As of June 30, 2000, the unamortized excess of the cost of our equity investment in ASI above our share of the underlying net assets is \$140.2 million.
-By October 2000 after we have made our remaining \$120.0 million committed investment in ASI and ASI's creditor banks convert an additional 13.2 billion won (approximately \$11.7 million) of ASI's debt to equity, we expect our ownership in the outstanding voting stock will be approximately 42%.
+As of September 30, 2000, the unamortized excess of the cost of our equity investment in ASI above our share of the underlying net assets is \$168.4 million.
+With the fulfillment of our investment commitment in ASI and ASI's creditor banks conversion of an additional 13.2 billion won (approximately \$11.7 million) of ASI's debt to equity, we owned as of October 31, 2000 42% of the outstanding voting stock of ASI.
 We will continue to report ASI's results in our financial statements through the equity method of accounting.
 ASI was released from workout with its Korean creditor banks on July 18, 2000.

 The acquisition of K1, K2 and K3 was accounted for as a purchase.
 Accordingly, the results of K1, K2 and K3 have been included in the accompanying consolidated financial statements since the date of acquisition.
-Goodwill and acquired intangibles as of the acquisition date, based on the preliminary estimates of fair value, were \$556.5 million and are being amortized on a straight-line basis over a 10 year period.
+Goodwill and acquired intangibles as of the acquisition date were \$547.0 million and are being amortized on a straight-line basis over a 10 year period.
 Acquired intangibles include the value of acquired patent rights and of a workforce-in-place.
-We do not expect that the final purchase price allocation will differ significantly from the preliminary purchase price allocation recorded as of June 30, 2000.